 I Never Thought I'd See the Day

-I never thought I’d see the day, but apparently I am no longer able to judge coolness.
-And now, all I am good for is going around the house shouting, “Who left the light on?!?” and “Close the door!
+I never thought I’d see the day.
+But apparently I am no longer able to judge coolness.
+Now, all I am good for is going around the house shouting, “Who left the light on?!?” and “Close the door!
 I'm not paying to heat the outside!”

-Or how about this: I also never thought I’d see the day when I needed a helper to drive my car.
+Or how about this?
+I also never thought I’d see the day when I needed a helper to drive my car.
 But since I am getting older, and am married, I have a helper now while driving.
-She does things like let me know how fast I am going, “Do you know how fast you’re driving?”
+She lets me know how fast I am going, “Do you know how fast you’re driving?”

 “Yeah, I have a speedometer right in front of me, thanks.
 But if the needle ever snaps in half, it’s good to know you’re right here.”